paulgoldbaum/scala-influxdb-client/README.md

 ```scala
 result.series.head.records
 ```
-which we can iterate and access the different fields
+which we can iterate to access the different fields
 ```scala
 result.series.head.records.foreach(record => record("host"))
 ```